seandearnaley/autogen_experiments/README.md

 ## Overview

 Repository for experiments for [Autogen](https://github.com/microsoft/autogen) by Microsoft.
 This is an interesting approach to working with LLMs using user proxies, it can also do group chats with multiple experts and works with functions.
 This repo has a working implementation with some work done to incorporate llama index, which is slightly redundant because autogen supplies it's own document retrevial solution, but I needed to interface with some existing technology.
+I am also doing basic experiments with the perplexity AI API.

 ## Setup